weidengeist/Willowbot/README.md

   }
 }
 ```
 This command introduces another placeholder variable: `senderDisplayName`.
 On Twitch, every user has a login name and a display name.
 Those are almost identical; the only difference is that the login name uses only small letters whereas the display name may also contain capital letters.
 By putting `$senderDisplayName` into our answer we can use the name of the user who issued the command.
-So if user McFluffy sends the command `!hug Kittycat`, our command definition above would result in the message: `McFluffy gives Kittycat a hug.` (Side note: If you use `$senderName` instead of `$senderDisplayName`, the message would read: `mcfluffy gives Kittycat a hug.`)
+So if user McFluffy sends the command `!hug Kittycat`, our definition above would result in the message: `McFluffy gives Kittycat a hug.` (Side note: If you use `$senderName` instead of `$senderDisplayName`, the message would read: `mcfluffy gives Kittycat a hug.`)

 Another very useful purpose for placeholders is timeouting or banning scam bots entering the chat.
 If such a scam bot is known to use the message »Buy followers, subs, and viewers: [URL]«, you can easily ban the bot account from your channel as soon as this message shows up in your chat:
 ```